Leader of the Conservative Party (UK): Selection process

 Under the party's constitution, leaders are elected by serving MPs and party members whose membership started at least three months prior to the closing of a ballot.
 Candidates must be serving MPs.
 A former leader who has resigned may not stand in the contest triggered by their departure.

-Those who wish to stand must notify the 1922 Committee, a body representing backbench Conservative Party MPs, which has broad powers to set the rules of the leadership race (e.g. the minimum number of nominees candidates need).
+Those who wish to stand must notify the 1922 Committee, a body representing backbench Conservative Party MPs, which has broad powers to set the rules of the leadership race (e.g. the minimum number of nominees that candidates need).

 The party's practice is for MPs to eliminate candidates through multiple rounds of voting until two remain, from whom the winner is then chosen by a ballot of party members.

 The 1922 Committee's chairman acts as the returning officer for all stages of the leadership election process.